AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/scenarios/templates/create-new-fusion-templates.md

 To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

-For information on Adobe Workfront Fusion licenses, see [Adobe Workfront Fusion licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)
+For information on [!DNL Adobe Workfront Fusion] licenses, see [[!DNL Adobe Workfront Fusion] licenses](../../../workfront-fusion/get-started/license-automation-vs-integration.md)

 ## Create a new template

 1. Click **[!UICONTROL Templates]** ![](assets/fusion-template-icon.png) in the left navigation panel.
 1. Click **[!UICONTROL Create a new template]** in the upper-right corner.
-1. (Optional) Rename the template by replacing the default **New template name** in the upper-left corner.
+1. (Optional) Rename the template by replacing the default **[!UICONTROL New template name]** in the upper-left corner.
 1. (Optional) To change the language of your template, click **[!UICONTROL Set up a template]** ![](assets/fusion-scenario-settings-icon.png) and select the language from the Language drop-down.

    >[!IMPORTANT]